 Some of the merchandise that they carry is from lost cargo.
 In case you were not aware, airlines have 90 days to locate the owner of a lost piece of luggage.
 After that, it is bought by Unclaimed Baggage Center.

 Once at Unclaimed Baggage Center, contents are sorted.
-Clothing items that can be sold are dry cleaned.
+Clothing items that can be sold are dry-cleaned.
 Jewelry is appraised.
 Electronic items have personal data erased and current software is installed.
-Many employees have years of experience of pricing the items, which retail at UBC at 20-80% off of regular retail prices.
+Many employees have years of experience in pricing the items, which retail at UBC at 20-80% off of regular retail prices.

 The Story of Unclaimed Baggage Center

-In 1970, Doyle Owens got a $300 loan and borrowed a pick-up truck and headed to Washington, D.C. and made his first purchase of unclaimed baggage from Trailways bus line.
+In 1970, Doyle Owens got a $300 loan and borrowed a pick-up truck and headed to Washington, D.C., and made his first purchase of unclaimed baggage from Trailways bus line.
 He sold the items on card tables in an old rented house with much success.
-A month later he quit his insurance job to become the “bag man” on a full-time basis.
+A month later he quit his full-time insurance job to become the “bag man” on a full-time basis.

 The business was run by Doyle, his wife, and two sons for the next forty years.
 In 1995, his son purchased the business from him.

-Some of the finds at the center include a full suite of armor made in the 19th century, a 5.7-carat diamond ring, a live rattlesnake, and a set of bagpipes.
+Some of the finds at the center include a full suit of armor made in the 19th century, a 5.7-carat diamond ring, a live rattlesnake, and a set of bagpipes.
 If that doesn’t seem unusual enough, can you imagine being the employee who found a shrunken head?